naruthk/android-info448-guides/concepts/Architecture.md

 ## Linux Kernel

-If the Linux Kernel is a team, then this team is behind everything we've learned.
-This hard-working team makes sure that our phone and apps we use run smoothly by utilizing as many people as possible to do things at once(threading and low-level memory management).
+If Linux Kernel is a person, then he's the main man behind all the other layers we've learned about so far.
+This hard-working person manages different things that are happening with your phone at once (threading and low-level memory management).

-So it's safe to say that your Android phone is a Linux computer!